-- Batter Up: Sanada carries a baseball bat to the ring and is fond of using it to choke out people.
+- Batter Up!: SANADA carries a baseball bat to the ring and is fond of using it to choke out people.
 Funny, considering his boss was a former baseball player.

-- Did You Just Punch Out Cthulhu?: Sanada in the opening day of the 2016 G1 tournament opened a lot of eyes when he not only defeated Hiroshi Tanahashi, but forced him to submit.
+- SANADA in the opening day of the 2016 G1 tournament opened a lot of eyes when he not only defeated Hiroshi Tanahashi, but forced him to submit.

 - Evil Is Petty: The group has a thing against referees for some reason, as they constantly attack them after matches.
 Even when the ref is just doing his job and raising their hands after they won.